Léon A. Hofkens: Life

 Léon Hofkens was born in Brussels, Belgium, on 13 October 1894.

 He obtained a normal school diploma, and worked for six years as a teacher in Brussels.

 In July 1920 he joined the territorial service in the Belgian Congo.

 Hofkens' first assignment was as a territorial agent in the territory of Lodja, Sankuru District.

 During his second term he was territorial administrator of Lusambo, then of Dimbelenge, a new territory that he was responsible for organizing.

 In 1927 he was made deputy district commissioner of Sankuru.

 From 1931 to 1933 he was deputy district commissioner of Bas-Congo District, then from 1934 to 1941 titular district commissioner of Bas-Congo.

 At the start of World War II (1939-1945), in the second half of 1939 the administration was concerned about the politico-religious Mission des Noirs (Mission of the Blacks) movement, associated with Kimbanguism and the Salvation Army.

 On 5 December 1939 Marcel Maquet wrote to governor general Pierre Ryckmans opposing measures of clemency to Kimbanguists who renounced that movement, then returned to it.

-On 10 December 1939 Hofkens gave secret instructions to administrators in Bas-Congo in which he confirmed that he thoughr the Mission des Noirs was xenophic and subversive, but proposed that the natives who followed the movement should not be seen as vulgar delinquents, but as being engaged in a dangerous adventure.
+On 10 December 1939 Hofkens gave secret instructions to administrators in Bas-Congo in which he confirmed that he thought the Mission des Noirs was xenophic and subversive, but proposed that the natives who followed the movement should not be seen as vulgar delinquents, but as being engaged in a dangerous adventure.
 Persuasion was the way to bring them to their senses, rather than repression.

 He proposed that repeat offenders be subject to relatively small fines or penal servitude, proportional to the offense, and the leader of a village or organizer of a meeting should be punished rather than all the people.

 Hofkens' 7th term started in 1941, when he was appointed provincial commissioner of Sankuru, holding office until 1943.